peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

  * <i>ed</i>: An arbitrary-precision number object with the value the result will have.

  * <i>other</i>: The parameter  <i>other</i>
- is an arbitrary-precision decimal floating-point number.
+ is an arbitrary-precision binary floating-point number.

 <b>Return Value:</b>